singularityhub/sregistry-cli/docs/pages/clients/google-build.md

 ## Build

 Let's get off to a running start and build!
+We have two options for building:

+ 1. Build from a Local Recipe
+ 2. Build from a GitHub repository

+The second is recommended, as it is more reproducible, but there are use cases for both.

+### 1. Build from a Local Recipe

 Note that we have a build recipe in the present working directory, and we also want to provide the context (all the recursive files that are alongside and below it).
 Let's ask for help first: